IMF Staff Completes Mission to South Sudan for the Third Review of a Staff-Monitored Program with Board Involvement

 "Against this backdrop, South Sudan is estimated to have experienced an economic slowdown during the fiscal year 2023/24 (July 2023−June 2024), with a real GDP growth close to -6 percent, driven by the oil exports drop during the first half of 2024.
 The slowdown is projected to continue during the fiscal year 2024/25 as the oil production shock persists.
 Economic prospects are expected to improve in the medium term as the effects of the shocks recede.

 “Budget execution in the fiscal year 2023/24 proved challenging.
 While oil revenue collection was strong at end-December 2023 (16 percent of GDP), the pipeline damage has constrained the full year outturn.
 Non-oil revenue increased thanks to revenue administration measures and an increase in the exchange rate used for customs valuation.
 However, this only partially compensated for the drop in oil revenue.
-The pipeline damage also resulted in further salary payment arrears and increased monetary financing while investment in the oil-for infrastructure continued.
+The pipeline damage also resulted in further salary payment arrears and increased monetary financing during the first half of 2024, to cope with the shock.
+Investment in oil-for-infrastructure continued, albeit at a slower pace to allow redirecting funds towards other urgent government priorities, including salary payments.
 Information technology challenges have undermined timely and comprehensive fiscal reporting.

 “The draft budget for the fiscal year 2024/25 was submitted to Parliament and tabled on September 25, 2024.
 The draft budget includes provisions for the repayment of accumulated salary arrears.
-Two months of salary were paid during July and August 2024, except for foreign mission civil servants whose salary payments are constrained by FX availability.
+Two months of salary were paid during July and August 2024.
 Investment is planned to focus on building roads in support of the redistribution of agricultural products across the country.

-“Monetary policy has struggled to contain inflationary dynamics, mainly due to rapid reserve money growth and limited FX auctions.
+“Monetary policy has struggled to contain inflationary dynamics (107.3 percent y/y at end-July 2024, mainly due to rapid reserve money growth and limited FX auctions.
 This is despite the usage of the term-deposit facility created in October 2022 to improve liquidity management.

 “The South Sudanese authorities’ policy and reform agenda encompasses a broad-based macroeconomic policy recalibration aimed at tackling key challenges, including (i) near-term concomitant adjustments of fiscal, monetary, and exchange rate policies to cope with the oil production shock; (ii) prudent macroeconomic policies to maintain economic stability and debt sustainability; and (iii) reforms to further improve governance and transparency.
 Given the humanitarian situation, the authorities will also work with development partners to continue supporting the vulnerable population and reduce food insecurity.